LinguaPhylo/linguaPhylo.github.io/setup.md

 If `AClass` is from a LPhy extension, then check if you put the LPhy extension jar into the `lib` folder.

-If these all passed, then you can check if the dependencies are correct.
+If all of these checks have passed, you can then verify that the dependencies are correctly configured.
 Some extensions are only working with their required major versions of LPhy or LPhyBEAST.
 Please see [legacy dependencies](#legacy-dependencies)